willdurand/willdurand.github.io/_posts/2015-04-11-on-capifony-and-its-future.md

 As of yesterday (2015-04-10), this is the message you can read on the [capifony GitHub's page](https://github.com/everzet/capifony).
-Indeed, capifony is now **officially feature-frozen**, and we will **only accept bug fixes**. **It does not mean it is no longer active** though.
+Indeed, capifony is now **officially feature-frozen**, and we will **only accept bug fixes**. **This doesn't mean it is no longer active**, though.

-Over the years, capifony became pretty stable, especially with the addition of [tests](https://github.com/everzet/capifony/tree/master/spec).
+Over the years, capifony became pretty stable, in part thanks to the addition of a [test suite](https://github.com/everzet/capifony/tree/master/spec).
 Even if it is not perfect, it ensures a certain confidence.
-Recent bug reports are mostly edge cases that are tricky to solve, and that we should take care of.
+Recent bug reports are mostly edge cases that are tricky to solve and that we should take care of.

 Under the hood, capifony leverages Capistrano v2, which is not the latest version.
-[Capistrano v3](http://capistranorb.com/) has been released in late 2013, and is known as the latest major version of Capistrano.
-But, it has been entirely rewritten, and obviously, breaks backward compatibility.
+[Capistrano v3](https://capistranorb.com/) has been released in late 2013 and it is the current/latest major version of Capistrano.
+It has been entirely rewritten, though, and it obviously breaks backward compatibility.

 We [discussed the creation of capifony v3](https://github.com/everzet/capifony/pull/437) but due to various reasons, a